nicpenning/Elasti-daddy/Blog Posts/Blog Post #4. Gaining a basic understanding of Elastic Integrations.md

 what an Elastic Integration is.
 This blog post will cover what an Integration is composed of so we can get a handle of what we are building.

+You can find an overwhelming amount of documentation and explanation by Elastic officially at their website [here](https://www.elastic.co/integrations/) but I will share my perspective on the matter.

 Through this post we will do the following:

 - Find Integrations in Kibana